Namrac3/Namrac3/README.md

 ## 📫 Let’s Connect!

-- Feel free to **reach out** if you're looking for a motivated analyst, want to collaborate, or just talk data!
+- Feel free to **reach out** if you're looking for a motivated analyst, want to collaborate, or talk data!